lucas-nelson-uiuc/spotipy_analysis/README.md

 ## Further Analysis
 This dashboard does not utilize real-time listening data.
 Statistics such as 'Top Tracks of the Week/Month/Year' are not available through this project.

-Luckily, this amazing project covers that half, so please visit this page for a complementary analysis: [Stats for Spotify](https://www.statsforspotify.com/)
+Luckily, the amazing minds behind `Stats for Spotify` have that half covered, so please visit this page for a complementary analysis: [Stats for Spotify](https://www.statsforspotify.com/)

 ## Acknowledgements <a name = "acknowledgements"></a>